dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/performance/proposal.md

 ### Weekly Cadence

-Our end-to-end performance tests are run a reported on the performance dashboard automatically.
+Our end-to-end performance tests are run and reported on the performance dashboard automatically.
 Once a week someone checks in on this performance board and verifies there are no negative trends.
 If a regression in build times appears to be trending a high priority bug is filed and acted on.

 ### For Releases